nwtoht-ca/healix-docs/docs/integration/index.md

 * System level events are published by Healix to the bus.
 These system events include when a plan is assigned to a person, when a person submits a form or when a work queue item's status is changed.
 * Third parties can work directly with the Healix NATS bus or or exchange information via a REST API / WebHook.
 * The Plan Template Editor, is used to configure how to respond to inbound messages
+* If multiple inbound messages with the same data are received, Healix will only process the first message.

 ## Configuring Healix to Respond to Incoming Events